It all happened extremely fast.

 Brianna’s heartbeat was thundering, her breathing shallow.
 She blinked, seeing the pile of medical supplies scattered over the ground, while Carmen started ripping open packages.

 Nova’s voice was still barking in the background, only in Italian now.
 It was strange, because it all seemed unreal.
 Like a cartoon, or a game, not life and death.
 She kept thinking she should say something, tell them something, but she couldn’t think of what.

 Tino was physically shaking over her as he growled at his brother, “I won’t make it out if you don’t save her, Casanova.”

 “I’m trying, but this is going to be fucking horrific.
 We dumped all the goddamn morphine.”
 Nova pulled the shirt tighter once more.
 “Okay, we have to do this.
 Carmen, pour it over my hands and her arm.
 Tino, you’re going have to suck it up and keep her quiet.
 Tony-”

 “Do your thing.”
 A voice came from the stairs.
 “I got you.”

-Then she was choking on the agony, barely able to breathe past the hand over her mouth.
-The smell of Tino, sweat and blood flooded her senses.
-She tried to fight back, she really did, but they were just too strong.
+Then she was choking on the agony, silenced by the hand clasped tightly over her mouth.
+The smell of Tino, sweat and blood flooded her senses, but it was too late.